divyank-jain-singhvi/Matrix-Calculator/README.md

 # : Matrix Calculation: Graphical Matrix Calculator :
-Matrix Calculator is a application where you can easily calculate the <b><ul><li>Matrix Addition</li> <li>Matrix Multiplication</li> <li>Matrix Subtraction</li> <li>Scalar Multiplication</li></ul></b> this calculator is used by python language. now there is a lot of large calculation in our project work and daily use of calculation so this Matrix calculator helps to calculate easily and decrease the time requirment to solve the problem.This calculator calculate the floating point number and and display the two point value after decimal
+Matrix Calculator is an application where you can easily calculate the <b><ul><li>Matrix Addition</li> <li>Matrix Multiplication</li> <li>Matrix Subtraction</li> <li>Scalar Multiplication</li></ul></b> this calculator is used by python language. now there is a lot of large calculation in our project work and daily use of calculation so this Matrix calculator helps to calculate easily and decrease the time requirement to solve the problem.
+This calculator calculates the floating point number and display the two-point value after decimal

 #  :Use of keys/button in this project :
 <table>